Methadone Clinic Ozaukee County, WI

 Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit

-Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit is a methadone clinic in Ozaukee County, WI.
-It is located at 13111 North Port Washington Road, 53097 zip.
-Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit provides intensive outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit is a methadone treatment facility in Ozaukee County, Wisconsin.
+It is situated at 13111 North Port Washington Road, 53097 zip.
+Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
 Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit provides methadone/buprenorphine for pain management.
-Other than methadone treatment, Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit offers family counseling, group counseling and marital/couples counseling.
-Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit provides medication assisted services to women and men.
+Other than methadone treatment, Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit offers substance use education, group counseling and individual counseling.
+Columbia Saint Marys Hospital Ozaukee Behavioral Medicine Unit provides medication-assisted services to women and men.

 FAQs for a Methadone Clinic in Ozaukee County, WI: